galaxynite/boticize/README.md

 > bash 04-customsw.sh

+If you are going to compile kernel modules then install also kernel headers, compiler and other tools.

+> bash 05-develsw.sh

 ## Verify configuration before the reboot

 Locate the correct boot configuration file, check if there is a line starting with dtb=